Information for International Students

 There are many choices of accommodation available in Vancouver.
 While it might be true that renting a place is challenging in Vancouver, knowing where to get the right information would help you in find a great place to live while you complete your studies!

-If you arrive early in August, then you could stay at St. Andrew’s Hall (SAH) right across the parking lot from Vancouver School of Theology.
-SAH offers daily and weekly rentals: http://www.standrews.edu/passion/housing-hospitality/residence-summer-term
+If you arrive May to August, you could stay at St. Andrew’s Hall (SAH) right across the parking lot from Vancouver School of Theology.
+SAH offers daily and monthly rentals: http://www.standrews.edu/passion/housing-hospitality/residence-summer-term

 SAH also offers housing for the entire school year: http://www.standrews.edu/passion/housing-hospitality/residence-academic-year